CD-Xbow/PB-Graphic-Hits/README.md

-# PB-Greatest-Hits
+# PB-Graphic-Hits
-A collection other folks Pure basic code.
+A collection mostly other folks PureBasic code in the graphical domain

+## Filters
+-Convolution
+-Scramble

+## General
+- Custom Cursors

+## Painting & brushes

+## One page wonders
+- There are truly some absolutely remarkable pieces of code here.